-The purpose of this fact sheet is to help you understand how to use a Theory of Change (TOC) to design an evidence-based crime prevention project.
+This fact sheet will help you understand how to use a Theory of Change (TOC) to design an evidence-based crime prevention project.

 What is a Theory of Change?

 A Theory of Change (TOC) explains how and why a desired change is expected to happen as a result of a particular project or initiative.
 A TOC helps you to plan your project and it should explain the problems or issues you want to address, how your project or initiative will address those specific issues, and why you believe the project will work.
 A TOC will demonstrate to funders how the project will address the problem and ensure all partners agree about the purpose and outcomes of the project.
 It connects what the project will do and why it will work.
 A TOC should also identify how outcomes will be measured to demonstrate success or impact.

 How will a Theory of Change support your application?

 A strong TOC will show that your project has:

 - partners and stakeholders who agree about the project objectives

 - an evidence base or previous experience that shows success is likely